Yandex Cloud

 After this, all required resources will be created in the specified folder and the IP addresses of the VMs will be displayed in the terminal.
 You can check the new resources and their configuration using the management console.

-Use the create API method and include the following information in the request:
+Use the create API method and provide the following in the request:

 • Managed Service for Kubernetes cluster ID in the clusterId parameter.
 You can get it with the list of Managed Service for Kubernetes clusters in the folder.